Samu1311/SEP7/README.md

 1. **Start the ML API** to process user data through the AI model.
 2. **Launch the backend** to handle user authentication and database interactions.
 3. **Run the frontend** for the user interface.
-4. Access the application at `http://localhost:5000`.
+4. Access the application at `http://localhost:5075`, or the one showing on your machine's console

 ---